arundasan91/MPI---Message-Passing-Interface/Image-Scatter-Gather-Tutorial.md

 # Scatter and Gather back images using MPI.
 <b> Images can be quite large sometimes and handling them can be computationaly intensive.
 So is videos.
 The following tutorial will focus on the power of MPI and OpenCV to significantly speed up the processing time required while handling images. </b>

-So in the Fall 2015, I took a cloud computing + parallel programming course which introduced me to MPI.
+So in Spring 2016, I took a cloud computing + parallel programming course which introduced me to MPI.
 One of the projects was to parallelize a program which counted the number of stars in a high detail, high pixel density image of the Andromeda Galaxy, a huge JPEG file.
 One of the task was to find the areas of concern and the areas where the program is actually parallelizable.
 The other was to get the actual number of stars counted as close as the values from NASA.

 Amdahls law gives us serious insight to the parallel performance of these programs.
 I started off with the serial code, carefully checking for key areas of interest.
 After finding out good candidates, I used the power of MPI to parallelize the code across different nodes.